 It’s important to keep a realistic expectation when using any medication or supplement for a particular symptom or medical condition.

 Think of it like this — if your symptoms took a long time to develop, they’ll likely require a long time to leave again as well.

-Conversely, if your symptoms came on quickly, they also tend to leave quickly.
+Conversely, if your symptoms appeared quickly, they will tend to leave quickly.

 |Immediate (Same Day)||Short Term (Within 2 Weeks)||Long Term (More Than Two Weeks)|